Ballards Bookshelf Knockoff! From Blah Bookshelf to Ballards!

 To upgrade the bookshelf, turn it over and add the feet plates, they are easy to drill in and then screw in the legs.
 Both are usually found in the “Trim” department of your local Home Improvement Store.

-While it was still upside down, I painted the entire piece in ASCP, “Graphite”.
+While it was still upside down, I painted the entire piece in a neutral black.

 When dry, I righted it and painted the entire piece in a 2nd coat.
 Skipping the back, (this is where the fabric will go).
-When 2nd coat was dry I waxed the entire piece with Mylands Dark Brown Antique Wax.
-I like to use the Dark Wax with the Graphite, it seems to work really well together.
+When 2nd coat was dry I waxed the entire piece with a (nameless) Dark Wax.

 Turn the bookshelf open side down, lay the fabric of choice on the back and cut around to fit. (or be more accurate in measuring, which I am not)

 Turn bookshelf back over and spray back with good spray Adhesive (I like Elmer’s brand because I can move stuff around to fit before it sets).
 Use roller to smooth out fabric and make sure it adheres well.

 If it is not an exact fit, go around edges with “Box Cutter” to “score” the fabric.
 Gently lift up and trim excess fabric, then repeat light spray and roll.